 This cross-cultural variety talk show from Taiwan features not only celebrities and experts, but also newcomers to Taiwan.
 Guests share their stories and experiences focusing around a central topic every show, which include different countries’ cultures, new and strange cultural experiences, cross-cultural marriage life, and language-learning experiences.
 There are also special activities and locations featured throughout the show.

 Wednesdays, 8PM to 9PM.
 Mandarin with Chinese Subtitle.

 Stylish Man-The Chef

 This Golden Bell award winning cooking contest show is hosted by Zeng Guocheng and Xia Yuqiao.
 Chef Judges are two of the most popular Celebrity chefs in Taiwan, A-Ji and James.

-Wednesdays and Thursdays, 8PM to 9PM.
+Thursdays, 8PM to 9PM.
 Mandarin

 Fridays, 8PM to 9PM.
 Mandarin